Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 Symptoms of non-celiac gluten sensitivity

-Although celiac disease is the most severe form of gluten intolerance, 0.5–13% of people may also have non-celiac gluten sensitivity, a milder form of gluten intolerance that can still cause symptoms.
+Although celiac disease is the most severe form of gluten intolerance, 0.5–13% of people may have non-celiac gluten sensitivity (NCGS) — a milder form that can still cause symptoms.3

-Here are some of the most common symptoms caused by non-celiac gluten sensitivity.
+Here are the most common symptoms of non-celiac gluten sensitivity.

 1. Bloating

-Bloating is when you feel as if your belly is swollen or full of gas after you’ve eaten.
-This can make you feel uncomfortable.
+Bloating is when your belly feels swollen or full of gas after eating.
+It can be uncomfortable and frustrating.

-Although bloating is very common and can have many explanations, it may also be a sign of gluten intolerance.
+Although bloating is very common and has many explanations, it may also be a sign of gluten intolerance.

 2. Diarrhea and constipation

-Occasionally getting diarrhea and constipation is normal, but it may be a cause for concern if it happens regularly.
+Occasional diarrhea and constipation are normal, but regular occurrences may be cause for concern.

 For people with gluten sensitivity, consuming foods that contain gluten can trigger digestive issues.